 - Use solid blasting techniques

-- Clean surface thoroughly post-welding
+- Clean the surface thoroughly post-welding

 8. Porosity